Part-Time Summer Internship Program

 Each curatorial intern will assist a curator or curatorial team with tasks related to researching and interpreting works of art and design, which may in some cases be associated with upcoming exhibitions or prospective additions to the collection.
 The intern will also assist with ongoing collection management.
 This may include taking inventories of objects, confirming descriptions and measurements, and entering and updating data in the Museum’s internal database system.
 The intern will gain an understanding of managing a collection area in a museum and will be introduced to writing about objects for platforms such as in-gallery texts and scholarly publications.
 Strong candidates will be detail oriented and will possess good organizational and research skills.

-The Registration intern will learn about the care and management of the museum’s permanent collection.
-The intern will assist with the inventory and documentation of a collection of historic coins, as well as cross-department storage inventories, condition report documentation, and rehousing for parts of the decorative arts collection.
+The Registration intern will learn about the care and management of the museum’s permanent collection and loans.
+The intern will assist with the rehousing of objects from the Decorative Art and Asian Art collections, catalog historic coins, assist with documentation of incoming acquisitions and loans for an upcoming contemporary ceramics exhibition, and help execute storage inventories in conjunction with curatorial departments.
 The intern will become familiar with the roles museum registrars and collections staff play and will gain knowledge of basic museum collections management practices, information systems, collections care, and an introduction to art handling skills.
 A successful candidate will possess attention to detail and computer fluency.

 Frequently Asked Questions